 I used to DJ back in the 90s but life, career, family etc took over as they do.
 Most of my old mixes are long gone, victim to several house moves/clear-outs and the short shelf-life of old analogue cassette tapes, but on this page are some that I have kept.

 If you prefer, you can find my mixes - or some of them - on Mixcloud.
 You cannot download these mixes from Mixcloud, but you can from here 😃.

 Some of the older, pre-digital vinyl-only mixes are available at the end of this page.

 Digital DJ mixes

-These mixes below were put together using Traktor Scratch Pro (recorded live, using pre-programmed cue points and looping sections on the fly as I saw fit), controlled by a Hercules RMX console.
-I had a couple of years during which I was able to experiment with new DJ tech and had a spurt of enthusiasm.
-And then kids arrived 😂
+These mixes below were put together using Traktor Scratch Pro (recorded live, using pre-programmed cue points and looping sections on the fly as I saw fit), using a variety of controllers over time.
+Currently using a Kontrol S3.

 A small mix of some of the slower (and angrier-sounding) Prodigy tracks.
 Having completed a 2-hour megamix some years back which included mostly fast tracks, this has been on my action radar for a while.
 Includes a few new tracks from No Tourists.
 Put together in Traktor Scratch 3 with Kontrol S2 mixer/controller (a new toy!)

 Having had twin babies arrive in December last year, there's been close to ZERO chance for me to do a mix, or even switch the DJ kit on!
 But one weekend they both slept for long enough one evening for me to get this one done.
 The tracks are not brand new - still got backlog from last year!
 Perhaps I should buy some new tunes ...
 [UPDATE] And this was the last mix I ever found time for :D